ddnexus/pagy/docs/api/frontend.md

 All the methods in this module are prefixed with the `"pagy_"` string in order to avoid any possible conflict with your own methods when you include the module in your helper.
 The methods prefixed with the `"pagy_get_"` string are sub-methods/getter methods that are intended to be overridden and not used directly.

-Please, keep in mind that overriding any method is very easy with pagy.
-Indeed you can do it right where you are using it: no need of monkey-patching or subclassing or tricky gymnic.
+Please, keep in mind that overriding any method is very easy with Pagy.
+Indeed you can do it right where you are using it: no need of monkey-patching or tricky gymnic.

 ### pagy_nav(pagy)

-This method takes the pagy object and returns the HTML string with the pagination links, which are wrapped in a `nav` tag and are ready to use in your view.
+This method takes the Pagy object and returns the HTML string with the pagination links, which are wrapped in a `nav` tag and are ready to use in your view.
 For example:

 ```erb
 <%== pagy_nav(@pagy) %>